 The Chronic Pain and Recovery Center is a unique program that addresses the whole person, integrating biopsychosocial treatments to help each patient recover from chronic pain and associated mental health or substance use disorders.
-Treatment is comprehensive and individualized to meet the needs of each patient, including carefully tailored decision-making regarding withdrawal, continuation or revision of pain medications.
+Chronic pain treatment is comprehensive and individualized to meet the needs of each patient, including carefully tailored decision-making regarding withdrawal, continuation or revision of pain medications.

 The chronic pain management program begins with a thorough outpatient evaluation by the clinical team.
 The evaluation generates detailed clinical impressions and recommendations for care.
 Patients may subsequently be admitted to one of our inpatient units for further assessment, medication management and treatment.

 The next phase of chronic pain treatment is the Transitional Living Program.
-View our treatment outcomes report.
+View our chronic pain treatment outcomes report.
 Patients reside on campus and engage in recovery and rehabilitation activities including physical reconditioning, exploration of the biological, psychological and social dimensions of their illness, and skills training to manage pain and recovery.
 The length of stay for this phase of treatment is 4 weeks, and some patients extend their treatment beyond this minimum.
-This program is self-pay – a small portion of the program may be covered by insurance.
+The chronic pain program is self-pay – a small portion of the program may be covered by insurance.
 Our staff will help you determine if you have this benefit.
 Workers’ Compensation may also provide coverage for this program.